What are the pros and cons of emergency loans?

 Whether you’ve been turned down for an emergency personal loan due to credit issues or would prefer to explore other options before applying, there are some alternatives to consider.

-• Borrow from friends or relatives.
-Reach out to friends or family members and ask to borrow the cash you need.
-They may be willing to provide you with a small, short-term, low-interest or interest-free loan.
+- Borrow from friends or relatives: Reach out to friends or family members and ask to borrow the cash you need.
+They may be willing to help.
 Be sure to only borrow what you can comfortably afford to pay back.
 Also, get the agreement in writing to avoid any confusion.

-• Request a payment plan.
-Contractors, doctor’s offices and car repair shops may offer payment plans to help you repay a hefty bill.
-Even if they don’t, it never hurts to ask if they can accept regular payments of the balance instead of all of it at once.
+- Request a payment plan: Contractors, doctor’s offices and car repair shops may offer payment plans to help you repay a hefty bill.
+Even if they don’t, it never hurts to ask if they can accept regular payments of the balance instead.

-• Apply for a 0 percent APR credit card.
-If you have good or excellent credit, you could be eligible for a 0 percent APR credit card.
+- Apply for a 0 percent APR credit card: If you have good or excellent credit, you could be eligible for a 0 percent APR credit card.
 These cards do not assess interest on purchases during an introductory period, typically between 12 and 20 months.
-Be sure to pay the balance in full before the promotional APR period ends, as interest will start accruing, and typically at higher rates than other cards.

-• Get a paycheck advance.
-Research your employer’s policies and see if there is specific guidance around taking out an advance.
+- Get a paycheck advance: Research your employer’s policies and see if there is specific guidance around taking out an advance.
+This can be a good option in an emergency, but like a pay advance app, you will be on short funds come your next payday.

 The bottom line

-Emergency loans can be a viable solution for cash-strapped consumers.
-They’re easy to apply for, flexible and offer fast funding times.
-Still, these loan products have downsides, like higher borrowing costs, that should not be overlooked when deciding if they’re a good fit.
+Emergency loans are easy to apply for, flexible and quick.
+Still, they have downsides — like higher costs — that you should consider when deciding if they’re a good fit.

 Most importantly, run the numbers to determine if an emergency loan works for your finances or if an alternative, like a paycheck advance, payment plan or a loan from a friend or relative, is a better choice.